 Any federal funding: For clinical trials supported by any type of federal funding (NIH, NSF, DOD, etc.), the PI is required to comply with the consent posting requirement described below.
 In addition, the IRB recommends that federally-funded researchers voluntarily comply with obligations described below that are mandatory only for NIH-funded researchers conducting a clinical trial:

-- Consent form posting: The PI must post a copy of an IRB-approved consent form used for enrollment purposes to ClinicalTrials.gov after the study is closed to recruitment, but not later than 60 days after the last study visit by any subject.
+- Consent form posting: The PI must post a copy of an IRB-approved consent form used for enrollment purposes to ClinicalTrials.gov after the study is closed to recruitment, but no later than 60 days after the last study visit by any subject.
+(See additional OHRP guidance on this topic.)
 Please note that the IRB office will not be able to remind PIs to fulfill this obligation in a timely manner.

 NIH funding: If you are a PI who has or is seeking NIH funding for a clinical trial, you are responsible for meeting the following additional compliance obligations: